Stack-Attack/Bounce/README.md

 -Visual Studio
 -Phaser
 -Illuminated.js
--Phaser-Illuminated.js
 -Phaser transitions plugin
 -Crosswalk
 -Apache Cordova

-The app can be run like any other cordova app, but irs easiest to simply run as a VS project file.
+It is, and can be run as, a stardard cordova app.
+This means it will run in browser or as a completed APK.

 You control by moving your input around the screen.